-How dental insurance waiting periods work
+Dental insurance waiting periods work?

 The waiting period is the period after purchasing a dental insurance plan when the policyholder cannot access the full benefits of the plan.
 The length of waiting periods differs, ranging from a few weeks to a year.
 However, there are dental insurance plans in Alabama and Indiana without waiting periods.

 Waiting periods were instituted by insurance companies to ensure compliance with the terms and conditions of the policy.
 In other words, insurance companies created waiting periods for different plans to ensure that these plans are not bought when major dental work is needed and dumped afterward.

 Thus, for plans with waiting periods, the waiting period applies to certain services and does not apply to others.
 The categories of benefits that are mostly limited by a waiting period are the major procedures and basic procedures.
 Procedures that qualify as basic and major are determined by the insurance provider.